PoorlyDefinedBehaviour/raft-rs/README.md

 state and can continue operating even if some of the servers are down.
 Replicated state machines are used to solve a variety of fault tolerance problems in distributed systems.

-## How the consensus algorithms works with replicated state machines
+## How the consensus algorithms work with replicated state machines

 Replicated state machines are typically implemented using a replicated log.

 The consensus algorithm manages a replicated log containg state machine commands from clients.
-The state machines process identical sequences of commands fro mthe logs, so they produce the same outputs.
+The state machines process identical sequences of commands fro the logs, so they produce the same outputs.

 The consensus algorithm module on the server receives commands from clients and adds them to its log.
 It communicates with the consensus algorithm modules on other servers to ensure that every log eventually contains the commands in the same order even if some of the servers fail.

-Once commands are properly replicated (every server has the same commands in the samer order), each server's state machine processes them and the outputs are returned to the clients.
+Once commands are properly replicated (every server has the same commands in the same order), each server's state machine processes them and the outputs are returned to the clients.
 As a result, the servers appear to form a single, highly reliable state machine.

 ## Typical properties of consensus algorithms

-**Safety**: They ensure that an incorrect result is never returned under all non-[Byzantine conditions](https://en.wikipedia.org/wiki/Byzantine_fault), including networks delays, partitions, and packet logg, duplication and reordering.
+**Safety**: They ensure that an incorrect result is never returned under all non-[Byzantine conditions](https://en.wikipedia.org/wiki/Byzantine_fault), including networks delays, partitions, and packet lost, duplication and reordering.

 **Availability**: They are fully functional as the majority of the servers are functional.
 For example, a cluster of five servers can tolerate the failure of two servers.
 Servers that failed may rejoin the cluster after recovering.